anfinil/activity-feed/README.md

 ## Fast, Redis-based, Write-Time Activity Feed for Social Networks

-This is "from-the-ground-up" created library attempts to fill two purposes:
+This is a "from-the-ground-up" write-up of the activity feed concept, that hopes to fulfill the following purpose:

- * define a minimalistic API for a typical event-based News Feed (a.k.a.
+ * To define a minimalistic API for a typical event-based News Feed (a.k.a.
 Activity Feed)
- * provide a scalable default backend implementation using Redis
+ * To provide a scalable default backend implementation using Redis
- * allow connecting the application to multiple independent activity feeds that may or may not share Redis backend.
+ * To allow connecting the application to multiple independent activity feeds that may or may not share Redis backend.

 ### Key Features